Exercise and Sport Science Department (ESS)

 Current Research and Trends in Exercise Science

-A lecture/discussion-based course in which relevant and current research and industry trends are thoroughly reviewed and analyzed.
+This lecture/discussion-based course is designed to thoroughly review and analyze the relevant and current research/industrial trends within exercise and sport science.
+Significant emphasis is given toward the student learning how to present, critique, and defend research from a scientific perspective.
+Selected topics include content that is relevant to both students seeking to attain jobs in the research field or further education within the fitness realm and pre-professional careers.
 Students are encouraged to take this course near the end of their careers as undergraduate students in the exercise sports science major-exercise science fitness or pre-professional emphases.
-Prerequisite: admitted to exercise sports science major - exercise science fitness or pre-professional emphasis.
+Prerequisite: admission to exercise sports science major - exercise science fitness or pre-professional track.
 Offered Fall, Spring.

 ESS 447 Cr.3